Let’s be honest. Pie crust can be a tricky little devil.

 Crimping the edge helps seal the pie and gives it a distinctive country look.

 Now take your pairing knife and cut a few steam vents in the top of the pie.

-Bake the pie at 375° in the center of your oven for 15 minutes before turning the temperature down to 350° and letting the pie bake an additional 45-60 minutes.
+Bake the pie at 375°F in the center of your oven for 15 minutes before turning the temperature down to 350°F and letting the pie bake an additional 45 to 60 minutes.

 The crust will be golden brown and the filling will be bubbling when the pie is fully cooked.
-Remove the pie form the oven and let it cool completely before serving.
+Remove the pie from the oven and let it cool completely before serving.